 Montessori Schools of Connecticut (MSC)

 MSC supports Montessori schools in Connecticut by offering workshops, planning sessions and information sharing forums.
 This is a valuable advocacy organization and an important network for schools and Montessori professionals.
 Member schools are affiliated with the Association Montessori Internationale or the American Montessori Society.
-MSC was organized in the 1980s by a group of Montessori administrators, including our Head of School, Mary Lou Cobb.
+MSC was organized in the 1980s by a group of Montessori administrators, including our founder, Mary Lou Cobb.
+Head of School, Susan Angelides is the current President of Montessori Schools of Connecticut.

 Montessori Training Center of New England (MTCNE)

-Mary Lou Cobb and Gerard Leonard serve on the advisory board of this AMI training center located in The Learning Corridor in Hartford.
+Cobb Founder, Mary Lou Cobb, serves on the advisory board and is a consultant for this AMI training center located in Hartford.
 The training center offers both primary and elementary training courses.

 The North American Montessori Teachers’ Association (NAMTA)

 The North American Montessori Teachers’ Association (NAMTA) offers a wide range of print and video resources for parents and teachers.
 A full range of Montessori books, guides to the Montessori classroom and excellent DVDs are available for all levels from infancy through adolescence.